getodk/central-frontend/CONTRIBUTING.md

 `strings_en.json` is formatted as Transifex [Structured JSON](https://docs.transifex.com/formats/json/structured-json).
 One benefit of Structured JSON is that it supports developer comments.
 However, Structured JSON is a different format from the JSON that Vue I18n expects.

 We use a script to convert Vue I18n JSON to Structured JSON: [`/bin/transifex/restructure.js`](/bin/transifex/restructure.js) reads the Vue I18n JSON in `/src/locales/en.json5` and in single file component `i18n` custom blocks, then converts that JSON to a single Structured JSON file, `strings_en.json`.
-You can run `restructure.js` via this `npm` script:
+You can run `restructure.js` via:

 ```bash
 npm run transifex:fix